Have you started your piano lessons but don’t know what pieces to play? Check out our list of easy piano songs for beginners!

 Published in 1839, Chopin composed 24 Preludes, and, like Bach, he wrote them in all 24 keys.
 Prelude No. 4 in E minor is perhaps the most well-known.

-It’s a fairly easy piece to play as the speed is steady and the rhythms aren’t too complex once you’re used to the basics.
+It’s a fairly easy piano song to play as the speed is steady and the rhythms aren’t too complex once you’re used to the basics.
 You should concentrate on getting the chords and harmonies correct; there are a lot of fancy chords that are typical of romantic composers such as Chopin.

 8. “Game of Thrones Theme” by Ramin Djawadi